vickspanda/ChatBot-VoiceBot/README.md

-# ChatBot-VoiceBot
+# (Chat+Voice)-Bot

 ## Overview

 This project is designed to assist students and families with college admission queries through a **ChatBot** and **VoiceBot** system.
-The bots provide instant, personalized responses, addressing common questions related to admissions, such as requirements, deadlines, financial aid, and more.
+The bots provide instant, personalized responses, addressing common questions related to admissions and basic College Information.
 Built using Python and various web technologies, the system uses **Natural Language Processing (NLP)** and **Machine Learning (ML)** to improve interaction and accuracy.

 ## Features